This post was supposed to be brownies. Allow me to explain…

 While your cabbage rests, prepare your vegan fish sauce by adding all ingredients to a small mixing bowl and whisking to combine.
 Set aside.

 Next, prepare your chili sauce by adding fresh ginger, garlic, onion and red chili flake to a food processor or blender.
 I started with 1/2 cup chili flake and found it to be quite spicy (as I prefer).
-So if you desire less heat, start at 3-4 Tbsp and work your way up.
+So if you desire less heat, start at 3-4 Tbsp and work your way up (amounts as original recipe is written // adjust if altering batch size).
 Taste and adjust flavor as needed.

 Add vegan fish sauce to this mixture and pulse to combine.
 Set aside.

 At this time, your cabbage should be ready to flip.
 Wash your hands and turn each section of cabbage over so it's facing the opposite direction.
 Then pack down with hands to compress.
 You'll repeat this process 3 more times (for a total of 4 times), waiting 30 minutes in between, and washing hands before touching cabbage.